Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Uncertainty estimation

 Taken together, all these results provide strong evidence that the contributions of leading QCD-type are already very well under control and inclusion of higher-order leading-QCD threshold corrections of $\ord(y_t^4g_3^6)$ will not improve the precision of the calculation significantly.

 \paragraph{Importance of 2-loop electroweak contributions.} The size of the missing 2-loop electroweak SUSY contributions to $\Delta\lambda$ are estimated by the matching-scale variation, $\DMhQmatch$, and more directly by the generated implicit contributions, $\DMhEW$, defined in \secref{sec:hs_uncert}.
-The implicit contributions shown as green dotted line in \figref{fig:uncert_sources}, have a sizable numerical effect of $\DMhEW \lesssim 0.4\GeV$.
-From eq.~\eqref{eq:2l_gauge_uncer} we find that the terms of $\ord(y_t^4 g_{1,2}^2)$ have the dominant impact here.
+The implicit contributions, shown as green dotted line in \figref{fig:uncert_sources}, have a sizable numerical effect of $\DMhEW \lesssim 0.4\GeV$.
+Further investigations of the induced terms from eq.~\eqref{eq:2l_gauge_uncer} indicate that the terms of $\ord(y_t^4 g_{1,2}^2)$ are typically dominant for the parameter scenarios studied here.
 For vanishing stop mixing, $\DMhEW$ is of the same order as $\DMhQmatch$.
-More precisely, the offset of the solid lines in the lower left panel of \figref{fig:uncert_sources} is in good agreement with the almost constant green dotted line.
-For $x_t=0$ and $M_S>1\TeV$, both $\DMhQmatch$ and $\DMhEW$ predict that the uncertainty decreases at the same rate when going to higher $M_S$.
+More precisely, the offset of the solid lines, i.e.\ the smallest value of $\DMhQmatch$ at $x_t\approx -3$, in the lower left panel of \figref{fig:uncert_sources} is of the same magnitude as the almost constant green dotted line.
+For $x_t=0$ and $\MS>1\TeV$, both $\DMhQmatch$ and $\DMhEW$ predict that the uncertainty decreases at the same rate when going to higher $M_S$.\footnote{The middle-left plot in \figref{fig:uncert_sources} shows a numerical instability at $M_S< 750\GeV$ in the \fefts\ \thrL\ calculation due to a hierarchy switch in \Himalaya.
+The kink in the curves for $\DMhQmatch$ in the lower left panel at $x_t \approx -3.2$ is due to a numerical artifact of our definition of the uncertainty.
+The irregularities at $x_t\approx 2$ in the middle-left plot are due to a numerical instability in our code, which is absent for lower values of $\tan\beta$.}

 This indicates that missing electroweak 2-loop terms contribute a theory uncertainty which is typically around $0.2$--$0.3\GeV$, has a weak $x_t$-dependence, and which is the dominant theory uncertainty for small $|x_t|$.